Abdullah1738/juno-exchange-kit/README.md

 3. `juno-exchange-kit sync` / `daemon` consumes those events:
    - pending deposits are recorded immediately
    - account credits (liabilities) only increase on `DepositConfirmed`
+   - credits only happen when the `recipient_address` matches a known external deposit address (change/internal notes are never credited)

 Visibility: